Kentucky Governor's Scholars Program

 The Kentucky Governor's Scholars Program (GSP) is a program to attempt to keep "the brightest" rising high school seniors inside the state of Kentucky.
 The program is a five-week program over the summer for students between their junior and senior years of high school.
 It is held at three different colleges across the commonwealth of Kentucky every year.

 The program is highly competitive with about a 50% acceptance rate.
 In order to get accepted, prospective scholars must have high academic achievement, including standardized test scores, and be active in the community.
 The application prompts students to list their academic, extracurricular, and volunteer achievements.
 In addition, students must write an essay to be accepted into the program.
 The program itself consists of various classes and other school activities.
 The 1,000 rising seniors that are selected yearly are eligible to receive scholarships to any in-state public university upon completing the program.
-This incentive is an effort to keep the most intelligent of the state, in Kentucky.
+This incentive is an effort to keep the most intelligent of the state inside Kentucky.